brianjaustin/melody-match/README.md

 * For each team member, what work did that person do on the project?
   * Brian Austin - API and system design (backend), chat and matchmaking implementation (backend), deployment
-  * Liam Brown - Concept, frontend support
+  * Liam Brown - Concept, frontend design
   * Emma Reed - Concept, frontend implementation, matching algorithm
   * Patricia Thompson - Concept, REST API implementation (backend)

 ## App
 * What does your project 2 app do?
-  Our application is a service that matches users together based on the similarity of their most-played Spotify song.
+  Our application is a service that matches users together based on the similarity of their most-played Spotify song and approximate location.
 Once a match is found, the users can interact with each other via integrated chat.
+  In addition, users can view their top songs from spotify account via the "My Top Tracks" tab.
+They can also view all previous matches and see the email of previous matches if they want to continue talking off of the platform.
 * How has your app concept changed since the proposal?
   Our application concept is the same as presented in the proposal.
   In terms of implementation details, location radius is configured